LiamInJapan/LiamInJapan.github.io/_posts/2016-02-05-kanjiwars.markdown

 category: Game Design, Programming
 ---

 Kanji Wars is a personal project to help anyone study Japanese in a fun and amusing way.
-Art is provided by the very talented [Oleg Beresnev][oleg-link]
+Art is provided by the very talented [Oleg Beresnev][oleg-link].
+Development has started recently, and we hope to release an early version to teach Hiragana and Katakana within a couple of months.

 [oleg-link]: http://beresnev.design/